 - Under heavy pressure, a second application made at a 4-5 day interval may be necessary for best control.

-- Insecticide applications can be terminated when cotton has accumulated 250-300 DD60s past NAWF5 (NAWF5 = average of 5 or fewer nodes above a first position white flower).
+- Insecticide applications can be terminated when cotton has accumulated 250-300 DD60s past NAWF5 (NAWF5 = average of 5 nodes above a first position white flower).